 Hume follows his sentimentalist predecessor, Francis Hutcheson (1694–1746), in building his moral theory around the idea of a spectator who approves or disapproves of people’s character traits and motives.
 The sentiments of approval and disapproval are the source of our moral ideas of goodness and badness.
 To evaluate a character trait as morally good is to evaluate it as virtuous; to evaluate it as morally bad is to evaluate it as vicious.

 As he did in the causation debate, Hume steps into an ongoing debate about ethics, often called the British Moralists debate, which began in the mid-seventeenth century and continued until the end of the eighteenth.
-He uses the same method here as he did in that debate: there is a critical phase in which he argues against his opponents, and a constructive phase in which he develops his version of sentimentalism.
+He uses the same method here as he did in the causation debate: there is a critical phase in which he argues against his opponents, and a constructive phase in which he develops his version of sentimentalism.
 Hume has two sets of opponents: the self-love theorists and the moral rationalists.
 He became the most famous proponent of sentimentalism.

 Bernard Mandeville’s (1670–1733) The Fable of the Bees served to reinforce this reading of Hobbes during the early 18th century.
 According to Mandeville, human beings are naturally selfish, headstrong, and unruly.
 Some clever politicians, recognizing that we would be better off living together in a civilized society, took up the task of domesticating us.
 Realizing that we are proud creatures, highly susceptible to flattery, they were able to dupe many of us to live up to the ideal of virtue—conquering our selfish passions and helping others—by dispensing praise and blame.
 Moral concepts are just tools clever politicians used to tame us.